saqiba123/shopify-app-using-fastapi/README.md

-# Shopify FastAPI and Streamlit Deployment
+# Shopify API Integration using FastAPI and Streamlit

 This project integrates FastAPI APIs to fetch data from a Shopify store, stores it in MongoDB, and provides a Streamlit dashboard to visualize the orders based on some conditions and products details.
 # Project Structure

-.
+Project Structure:
 ├── fastapi_app
 │   ├── main.py                # Entry point for the FastAPI application
-│   ├── database.py              # connecting with MongoDB
+│   ├── database.py            # Handles MongoDB connection
-│   ├── controllers
+│   ├── controllers            # Contains API endpoint definitions
-|   |   └── __init__.py
+│   │   ├── __init__.py        # Makes the directory a Python package
 │   │   └── shopify_controller.py # Shopify-related API endpoints
-│   ├── services
+│   ├── services               # Contains business logic
-|   |   └── __init__.py
+│   │   ├── __init__.py        # Makes the directory a Python package
-│   |   └── shopify_service.py  # Service logic for Shopify API integration
+│   │   └── shopify_service.py # Service logic for Shopify API integration
 ├── streamlit_dashboard.py     # Streamlit app for data visualization
 ├── requirements.txt           # Python dependencies

 # Features